googleapis/google-cloud-ruby/google-cloud-secret_manager-v1beta1/AUTHENTICATION.md

    The key file you download will be used by this library to authenticate API requests and should be stored in a secure location.

-## Troubleshooting

-If you're having trouble authenticating you can ask for help by following the {file:TROUBLESHOOTING.md Troubleshooting Guide}.